icaroryan/AutoWise/README.md

 ### **4. Buying the DIP 📉**
-When the script find the best moment to create a transfer, it'll do it for you automatically.
-Therefore, you don't need to keep watching all those graphs 24/7.
+When the script finds the best moment to create a transfer, it will do so automatically, thus, eliminating the need for the user to watch the graphs 24/7.

 ![image](https://user-images.githubusercontent.com/50868010/150045266-b4d3b095-bb57-475a-9bc0-07391c5036e5.png)